dCO2/Dendron-for-Pubd-Notes/notes/documenting p-knuth.md

 - coding problems are puzzles you solve by thinking/tinkering first, without code. after you've got the solution, you translate the idea you've got into code. the most useful/transferrable learning comes in this stage.
   - curiously, there's no way to accurately decouple the puzzle-solving process from the translation process because you inevitably think in code. you think in the affordances of your programming language; "is there a way to do this easily, with a few characters of code in python? etc" the two are conceptually separate and yet bound.
   - [Leetcode problem 2551](https://leetcode.com/problems/put-marbles-in-bags/) (Put Marbles in Bags) illustrates this
+- it is best to "remember" the outline of the (coded) solution to each problem—which is easier to do when you actually understand the solution—so that it is easier to think about a solution for related problems which (by definition) should build upon (or be similar to) the coded solution for the initial problem.
+  - The coded solution for the [Maximum Depth of Binary Tree](https://leetcode.com/problems/maximum-depth-of-binary-tree/) problem is similar to that of [Minimum Depth of Binary Tree](https://leetcode.com/problems/minimum-depth-of-binary-tree/) such that if the former is solved before the latter and the solution remembered, it is easy to implement the solution for the latter since relatively little thinking/figuring-out will be required.